Film Festivals and Blogging: FLEFF 2019

 (Note: students with sophomore standing through credits but who are currently in their first year as Ithaca College students are not eligible.
 These students should enroll in the one-credit/P/F FLEFF Festivals that runs during the festival FLEFF Festivals GCOM 12000 CRN 43325, where they will be considered FLEFF Fellows.)

-To apply: Write no more than a one-page letter (500 words maximum) explaining your major, GPA, your academic interests, why you are interested in participating in FLEFF 2018 as a blogging intern, and what particular aspects of FLEFF interest you (review the FLEFF website before writing your application).
+To apply: Write no more than a one-page letter (500 words maximum) explaining your major, GPA, your academic interests, why you are interested in participating in FLEFF 2019 as a blogging intern, and what particular aspects of FLEFF interest you (review the FLEFF website before writing your application).
 Also note if you have taken the FLEFF Festivals course or the Honors Seminar in Participatory Cultures or The Environment and The Media.

 Send your application letter to: firstname.lastname@example.org

 Applications are now open and will close November 1, 2018.
 Applicants will be notified of admission to the seminar and the internship on a rolling basis, so apply early.

 This advanced seminar engages competitively selected students in an intensive and immersive experience in the 20th Annual Finger Lakes Environmental Film Festival (FLEFF) as bloggers and festival ambassadors.
 Students serves as interns for FLEFF 2018.